-The objective in this omnichannel strategy was to maintain operations management that minimizes inventory costs while maximizing its effectiveness and efficiency.
+The objective of this omnichannel strategy was to maintain operations management that minimizes inventory costs while maximizing its effectiveness and efficiency.

 To implement a successful omnichannel practice, Nike’s operations managers applied the perpetual method of inventory management, which involved continuous monitoring and movement of inventory from the supply chain distribution and retailers.

-They were in the process of integrating all its information into a single shared platform.
+They were in the process of integrating all their information into a single shared platform.

 The single shared platform, according to Koch (2004), was expected to improve the overall operation of the company among others.
 Thus, it brought several motivations to their system.